NZANS

 Six nurses left NZ but seven arrived in Samoa.
 Ida Willis stranded, on holiday in Fiji was taken on strength and also served in Samoa.

-The New Zealand Army Nursing Service (NZANS) had yet to be established, therefore these nurses were attached to the New Zealand Medical Corps - No 4 Field Ambulance, as members of the New Zealand Army Nursing Service Reserve and were issued with Regimental Numbers which were later replaced with NZANS numbers.
+The New Zealand Army Nursing Service (NZANS) had yet to be established, therefore these nurses were attached to the New Zealand Medical Corps - No 4 Field Ambulance, as members of the New Zealand Medical Corps Nursing Service Reserve and were issued with Regimental Numbers which were later replaced with NZANS numbers.

 As you can see below there were some issues with numbers issued to the nurses in 1914 and these appear to have been of various combinations.